gaurav324/Parallel-Computing/README.md

 This repository aims to archive parallel versions of the standard algorithms.

-I am using Galois (http://iss.ices.utexas.edu/?p=projects/galois) (which is great for graph/tree based algorithms) to exploit parallelism.
-Some of the algorithms are also implemented using MPI.
+Parallel versions are implemented using MPI or Galois (http://iss.ices.utexas.edu/?p=projects/galois) , which is great for graph/tree based algorithms.